Female Mixed Breed

 Hi I'm Mayce, If you're looking for a tall beautiful brunette then I'm your girl!

 What's special about meI came to the shelter as my owners could no longer care for me.
 A shy girl I was off to a slow start building confidence and learning how to steal hearts.
 I am often referred to as the goofy love bug, I am unsuitable for small children as I may knock them over when trying to give them a hug.
-My heart is almost as big as I am but I may be hesitant at the start and can be pretty wary with strangers initially.
-Once I come out of my shell, some might describe me like a bull in a china shop, my character is pure art.
+My heart is almost as big as I am but I may be hesitant at the start and can be a little wary with strangers initially.
+Once I've given you a sniff, some might describe me like a bull in a china shop, my character is pure art.
 If you have the time and patience for a big beautiful girl like me, I will repay you with many cuddles and laughs every time we meet.
 I need someone strong in strength and in love, although I am good on the lead most of the time, if I do pull you will go flying like a dove.
 I still need help navigating the world, I show promise with other dogs but my socialisation needs work.
 Talk to the team to learn more about me.
 Be my saving grace.
 Love Mayce.

 1. Can you care for a companion animal for their whole life?